nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 In the past, Logos made many of these resources available in standard packages like Gold or Platinum.
 With Logos 10, it feels like things have become either siloed into academic and denominational packages or you have to pay for a higher Standard package to get them.
 Depending on your needs, you may want to consider grabbing an academic or denominational package to get the resources you want.
 More on that below.

 ### Features

+The other benefit of base packages is that you gain Logos features alongside your discounted resources.
+I love writing sermons and being able to quickly highlight and organize my notes right inside of Logos.

 Here are some of the features I use and value the most and what Logos package they are available in: